jacobjinkelly/slurm/README.md

 - The `values` key can be set to a list of values when `key` is set.
   If `key` and `bool` are not set, then we can just pass in a list directly.

+### Launching Sweeps

 Once the sweep is configured, the job can be launched as follows.
 ```
 ./batch.py
 ```